 vehicles in operation (VIO) getting older

+COVID-19 hasn’t been kind to any of us.
 The average age of light vehicles in operation (VIO) in the US has risen to 11.9 years this year, about one month older than in 2019, says IHS Markit.

 Several factors have contributed to pushing the USA average vehicle age higher, according to IHS Markit.
 While vehicle scrappage rates have increased, the growth in new vehicle sales has plateaued.
 Having fewer new vehicles added to the US vehicle population has offset the potential drop in average age.